-WHEREAS, Interconnection Customer has requested Transmission Provider to perform an Interconnection System Impact Study to assess the impact of interconnecting the Large Generating Facility to the Transmission System, and of any Affected Systems;

-NOW, THEREFORE, in consideration of and subject to the mutual covenants contained herein the Parties agreed as follows:

-- 1.0 When used in this Agreement, with initial capitalization, the terms specified shall have the meanings indicated in Transmission Provider's FERC-approved LGIP. - 2.0 Interconnection Customer elects and Transmission Provider shall cause to be performed an Interconnection System Impact Study consistent with Section 7.0 of this LGIP in accordance with the Tariff. - 3.0 The scope of the Interconnection System Impact Study shall be subject to the assumptions set forth in Attachment A to this Agreement. - 4.0 The Interconnection System Impact Study will be based upon the technical information provided by Interconnection Customer in the Interconnection Request, subject to any modifications in accordance with Section 4.4 of the LGIP.
+THIS A 20 by and be existing under Customer,") and the State of Customer and 'as the "Parties.
+AGREEMENT is made and entered between the laws of the State of a, ("Transmiss Transmission Provider each may be a second or continuous provider each may be a second or continu ed into this, ("Integer exist sion Provider").
+Into the referred to as a "F day of, organized and reconnection ing under the laws of erconnection Party," or collectively RECITA LS Generating Fac REAS, Interconnection Customer is cility or generating capacity addition the Interconnection Request subsequence; on to an existing Ge nerating Facility REAS, Interconnection Customer of cility with the Transmission System ct the Large perform an Inte REAS, Interconnection Customer herconnection System Impact Study erating Facility to the Transmission y to assess the impac et of interconnecting THEREFORE, in consideration of the Parties agreed as follows: of and subject to the mutual covenants S When used in this Agreement, with shall have the meanings indicated approved LGIP. b Interconnection Customer elects as performed an Interconnection Section 7.0 of this LGIP in accordance. ystem Impact Study consistent with 3.0 The scope of the Interconnection S System Impact Study shall be subject to the assumptions set forth in information provided by Interconnection Customer in the Interconnection Request, subject to any modifications in accordance with Section 4.4 of the LGIP.
 Transmission Provider reserves the right to request additional technical information from Interconnection Customer as may reasonably become necessary consistent with Good Utility Practice during the course of the Interconnection Customer System Impact Study.
 If Interconnection Customer modifies its designated Point of Interconnection, Interconnection Request, or the technical information provided therein is modified, the time to complete the Interconnection System Impact Study may be extended.